-Children and adolescents weighing less than 50 kg
+Children and adolescent weighing less than 50 kg

-- In the treatment of partial-onset seizure: Observe that Lacosamide Accord is not recommended for children under 2 years of age. - In the treatment of primary generalised tonic-clonic seizures: Observe that Lacosamide Accord is not recommended for children under 4 years of age. - The dose depends on their body weight.
+The dose depends on their body weight.
 They usually start treatment with the syrup and only change to tablets if they are able to take tablets and get the correct dose with the different tablet strengths.
 The doctor will prescribe the formulation that is best suited to them.